Home

 Mutation is the cause of many malignancies.
 Malignant is the opposite of benign.
 Benign means it's not cancerous.
 May everyone be that lucky.

-A list of sunburn treatment methods, relief and remedies:
+A list of sunburn treatment methods, reliefs and remedies:

 • Stay out of the sun and wear loose clothing